Skip to content

 Click the “Add” button to complete the action.

-To view the API Key record, click the “Show” button in the “API Password” field.
+To view the API Key record, click the “Show” button in the “API Key” field.

 To view the API documentation related to the corresponding API Key record, click the “Doc” button on the “Actions” column.

-To change the password for the API Key record, click the “Change API Password” button in the “Actions” column.
-Confirm the password changes by clicking the “Yes” button in the “Change API Password” pop-up window.
+To change the password for the API Key record, click the “Change API Key” button in the “Actions” column.
+Confirm the password changes by clicking the “Yes” button in the “Change API Key” pop-up window.

 To remove the API Key record, click the “Delete” button in the “Actions” column.
 Confirm the API Key record deletion by clicking the “Yes” button in the “Delete” pop-up window.